Skip to content

 The architecture: a chain built around one exchange

 Hyperliquid does not run on Ethereum, Arbitrum, or Solana.
 It is its own L1, purpose-built so that a full order book can live on-chain: order placement, matching, funding, and liquidations all execute as chain state with sub-second finality.
-That design gives it CEX-grade speed with DeFi-grade transparency.
-You can verify every fill and every liquidation from public data, which is impossible on a centralized venue.
+The public API makes fills and liquidations available for inspection.
+This data helps users review execution and market events.

 Incident history: what has actually gone wrong